-I know my paranoia is bad so I make myself quiet to keep it from showing, I am not sure I am succeeding or if it is really helpful.
+I know my paranoia is bad, so I make myself quiet to keep it from showing.
+I am not sure I am succeeding or if it is all that helpful.
 Maybe everything I worry about is real.
 I just wish I knew because the unknown is very difficult to deal with.
-Even if I got outside confirmation that my worst fears were true, I could deal with it so much easier.
+Even if I got outside confirmation that my worst fears were real, I could deal with it so much easier.

-There are plenty of things I can do to keep my mind busy and have some amount of fun.
-I need to post more fun and positive essays and there are lots of things I can do that will make it easier.
+There are plenty of things that I can do to keep my mind busy and have some amount of fun.
+I need to post more fun and positive essays, and there are lots of things I can do that will make it easier.
 I have no reason to wallow in misery; I hope I do not, but I am doing just that.

 I really need to get seriously back into programming.
 That can keep my mind occupied for many hours at a time when I think of nothing else.
 It would also improve this journal with better articles.
 I have been meaning to write a blasphemous article about how Erlang is object-oriented (OO) programming done right.

 religion cult.
-Smalltalk, of course, and Ruby are the only OO languages I am aware of that didn’t miss the point and Ruby also has fairly strong functional features.
-Of course, the Smalltalk language was developed by the guy who coined the term and Ruby took a lot of inspiration from Smalltalk.
+Smalltalk, of course, and Ruby are the only OO languages I am aware of that didn’t miss the point.
+Ruby also has fairly strong functional features.
+The Smalltalk language was developed by the guy who coined the term, and Ruby took a lot of inspiration from Smalltalk.